Caroline Trettine: Music career

-Since 2004, Trettine has written a number of solo chamber musicals, two of which – The Silver Machine, Learning to Walk – she performed at the London's Rosemary Branch Theatre, in 2007 and 2009.
-Trettine has also begun writing classical pieces: a string quartet – My Mother's War – in 2010; a guitar quartet – The Love bridge, 2011; and a violin/cello concerto – Conversations with Ian, 2012.
+Since 2004, Trettine has written a number of chamber musicals, two of which – The Silver Machine, Learning to Walk – she performed at the London's Rosemary Branch Theatre, in 2007 and 2009.
+Most recently her musical Songbirds, composed in 2024, is being transformed into a screenplay.

+In 2010, Trettine began writing classical pieces, starting with a string quartet – My Mother's War, followed by a guitar quartet – The Love bridge, 2011; and a violin/cello concerto – Conversations with Ian, 2012.
+Over the last decade, her interest in modern classical music has significantly evolved and she has composed a number of guitar concertos and symphonies for chamber orchestra.
+Along with these instrumental pieces, she regularly arranges her songs for chamber orchestra, particularly in her long form song cycles, focusing on themes such as Sappho, the war poets, Gwen John, Donatello and the Brontës.

 In December 2011, she released her album, Tears, which comprised 'sudden sonnets', rap-blues pieces and her guitar/bass/drum arrangements of poetry by Lorca.
-This was followed in 2014 by Gay Demo: Field Recordings of the Audio Underground in which she encapsulates her experiences of the lesbian and gay community.
+David Chapman plays bass on the Lorca pieces.
+This album was followed in 2014 by Gay Demo: Field Recordings of the Audio Underground in which she encapsulates her experiences of the lesbian and gay community.

 In 2015, Trettine formed the band Koral Society, in which she combines talents with the double bass player and composer, Alison Rayner, and the Guinean griot composer, kora player and multi-instrumentalist, Mosi Conde.
-Their album Waters Wide was played on BBC Radio 6 Music and met with critical acclaim: "wistfully sweet...excellent" (Gideon Coe, BBC Radio 6 Music) and "wonderful and really lovely" (Peter Culshaw, The Arts Desk).
+Their album Waters Wide, produced by Felix Macintosh, was played on BBC Radio 6 Music and met with critical acclaim: "wistfully sweet...excellent" (Gideon Coe, BBC Radio 6 Music) and "wonderful and really lovely" (Peter Culshaw, The Arts Desk).

+In 2017, Caroline and Nick Jacobs (ex Blue Aeroplane) worked together on an album Sergeant Troy.
+This was produced by Felix Macintosh.
+The album's publication has been delayed but is slated for release in 2025.
+The trio including drummer, Matt Rosewood, did some well received gigs around London.

+The years between 2018 and 2024 were studio-based and have resulted in the creation of five solo albums.
+In 2024, two of these albums – Gravity of the Moon and Camino – were digitally released on 2 September.
+With the album Gravity of the Moon, Trettine is presenting her performance using the persona vehicle "Viola XTC".